Is PLM software limited to large fashion firms?

 Although PLM software has been recognized and highly acclaimed in the Luxury, Fashion and Retail sectors for several years, its use has yet to be developed for smaller companies (less than €50 million Turn Over) .
 However, it is wrong to think that PLM software is only for large companies.
 Whatever the size of a company in the fashion industry, the functions and business requirements are the same and the use of a PLM can be quite relevant.

-Laure, PLM expert in the Fashion, Luxury and Retail sector, shares her opinion on the interest of implementing PLM whatever the size of the company and on the essential questions to ask.
+Laure GALLAND, PLM expert in the Fashion, Luxury and Retail sector, shares her opinion on the interest of implementing PLM whatever the size of the company and on the essential questions to ask before launching this kind of project.

 Why implementing a PLM Solution ?